The congregation and staff of the First Methodist Family extend to you our warmest congratulations and deepest prayers for your wedding.

 May we select our own music and musicians?

 Responsibility for all music at First Methodist Houston is delegated to our staff appointed music personnel.
-First Methodist Houston welcomes outside musicians, soloists and choirs to perform at weddings, but all approval and coordination must be through our appointed staff contact.
+First Methodist Houston welcomes outside musicians, soloists and choirs to perform at weddings but all approval and coordination must be through our appointed staff contact.
+All music must be performed live.
+Recorded music is not allowed.

 How old must one be to participate in a First Methodist wedding?

-FUMC recommends children be at least five years old to participate in a wedding.
+FUMC recommends children be at least five years old to participate in a wedding but this decision is left up to the bride and groom.

 May we write our own service?